Ankr-network/ankr-docs/docs/Earn/earn-introduction.md

 ## DeFi

-DeFi provides a single dashboard view of use cases for liquidity tokens.
+DeFi provides a single dashboard view of use cases for liquid tokens.

 ## Ankr Bridge